Grapplers (comics)

 The Grapplers is a fictional organization appearing in American comic books published by Marvel Comics.
-It is a loosely organized group of female wrestlers, most of whom gained superhuman strength through the group known as Power Broker, Inc. The group's first appearance was in Marvel Two-in-One #54, created by Mark Gruenwald, Ralph Macchio and John Byrne.
+It is a loosely organized group of female wrestlers, most of whom gained superhuman strength through the group known as Power Broker, Inc. The group's first appearance was in Marvel Two-in-One #54, created by Mark Gruenwald, Ralph Macchio, and John Byrne.
 The group's membership was later expanded in Thing #33 written by Mark Gruenwald.

 The original line up consisted of criminals Titania, Letha, Poundcakes, and Screaming Mimi, organized by Auntie Freeze.
 The original Grapplers closely resemble members of the DC Comics' group the Female Furies.
 Screaming Mimi would later become a superhero under the name "Songbird", while Titania was later renamed "Lascivious".

 Publication history

 The Grapplers first appeared in Marvel Two-in-One #54-56 (August–October 1979), and were created by writers Mark Gruenwald, Ralph Macchio, and artist John Byrne.
 Joe Sinnott was the inker of their first appearance, John Costanza was the letterer and Bob Share was the colorist.
 The Grapplers were later brought back as part of the Unlimited Class Wrestling Federation storyline in the Thing comic book series, with new members introduced in The Thing #33, with new members of the team being created by the writer Mike Carlin and artist Ron Wilson.

 Auntie Freeze, Butterball, Capiole, Cowgirl, Magilla, Sushi, and Vavavoom have not appeared in the Marvel Universe since Thing #33, except in flashback form.

 The Grapplers received an entry in the appendix of the first volume of the Official Handbook of the Marvel Universe, and a full team entry in volume two including Titania, Poundcakes, Screaming Mimi, Letha, Auntie Freeze, Battleaxe, Sushi, Butterball, Vavavoom, Magilla, Cowgirl, and Gladiatrix.
 The team also had an entry in issue 5 of the Gamer's Handbook of the Marvel Universe covering the original five members as well as Battleaxe.
 The team was also covered in the Marvel Encyclopedia Vol 1 "Fantastic Four".

-The team has never been featured in their own comic, neither as a group nor as individuals.